LLNL/sundials/doc/superbuild/source/developers/getting_started/index.rst

 SUNDIALS uses Git for distributed version control.
 If you have not setup Git on your system, see the :ref:`GitSetup` section for details on configuring Git and cloning the SUNDIALS repository.
 A list of helpful commands can be found in the :ref:`GitCheatSheet`.
-The typical evelopment workflow is described in the :ref:`Workflow` section.
+The typical development workflow is described in the :ref:`Workflow` section.

 .. toctree::